Designing for iOS

 Use plenty of negative space.
 Negative space makes important content and functionality more noticeable and easier to understand.
 Negative space can also impart a sense of calm and tranquility, and it can make an app look more focused and efficient.

-Ensure legibility by using the system fonts. iOS system fonts automatically adjust letter spacing and line height so that text is easy to read and looks great at every size.
-Whether you use system or custom fonts, be sure to adopt Dynamic Type so your app can respond when the user chooses a different text size.
+Ensure legibility by using the system font.
+San Francisco (the iOS system font) works with Dynamic Type to automatically adjust letter spacing and line height so that text is easy to read and looks great at every size.
+Whether you use San Francisco or a custom font, be sure to adopt Dynamic Type so your app can respond when the user chooses a different text size.

 Embrace borderless buttons.
 By default, all bar buttons are borderless.
 In content areas, a borderless button uses context, color, and a call-to-action title to indicate interactivity.
 And when it makes sense, a content-area button can display a thin border or tinted background that makes it distinctive.